 You can increase your capital online via certain platforms.

-2 popular ways are to 1) raise capital as usual or 2) selling signals.
+3 popular ways are to 1) raise capital from others 2) get allocated capital via winning contests 2) selling signals.

-This method has been around for a while but it hasn’t really caught on.
+This method of fund raising has been around for a while but it hasn’t really caught on.

 It’s probably because most traders go bust and people stopped putting money with them.